informalsystems/vdd/fastsync/fastsync.md

     - if function `Execute` has been executed without error
         - *receivedBlocks(b.Height) = addr*
 	    - *blockstore(b.Height) = b*
+		- *peerTimeStamp[addr]* is set to a time between invocation and return of the function.
+		- *peerRate[addr]* is updated according to size of received block
 - Error condition
     - if precondition is violated: *addr* not in *peerIDs*; reset *pendingblocks(b.Height)* to nil;